ElMehdiLebbar/SeuleJs/README.md

 ![Seule Logo](https://raw.githubusercontent.com/ElMehdiLebbar/SeuleJs/master/lg.png)

 # 🔱 Introduction :octocat:
-🔰 Seule is A complete fast 🚴‍♂, small, and feature-rich JavaScript Framework.
+🔰 Seule is a light-weight (17.3KB), blazing fast and feature-rich Javascript Framework.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers 🧙‍♂.

 <br>